 The previous discovery in 2014 that led to this study, the scientists identified CHLA progenitors cone as the retinoblastoma cell of origin.
 Conical cells in the retina responsible for color vision.

-Following the opening of 2014 in the current study, the team found that at some point in their maturation cone human progenitor cells can enter the cell cycle - a series of events leading to their separation.
+Following the discovery in 2014 in the current study, the team found that at some point in their maturation cone human progenitor cells can enter the cell cycle - a series of events leading to their separation.
 Then, the cells begin to multiply and form a pre-cancerous tumors that may develop in the fast-growing retinoblastoma-like mass.
-Precursors ripening cone includes the cell cycle in response to the inactivation of a tumor suppressor gene and loss of RB1 protein functional RB, which regulates cell growth and keeps the cells from dividing cone precursor.
+Precursors ripening cone includes the cell cycle in response to the inactivation of a tumor suppressor gene and loss of RB1 protein functional RB, which regulates cell growth and holds the precursor cells from dividing a cone.

-"We suspect that the progenitor maturation cone are connected in such a way that cause them to become cancer cells in response to the loss of protein RB», - said Kobrinik, Research Institute Investigator CHANA Sabana and associate professor of ophthalmology at Keke School of Medicine at the University of Southern California.
+"We suspect that the cone maturation of precursors are connected in such a way that cause them to become cancer cells in response to the loss of the protein RB», - said Kobrinik, Research Institute Investigator CHANA Sabana and associate professor of ophthalmology at Keke School of Medicine at the University of Southern California.

 In another case, the key researchers compared the process of development of the human eye with the traditional model of the mouse.
 Lead author and researcher doktorantny Hardeep Singh, Ph.D., found that the development stage of a particular cell proliferation and the formation of the retinoblastoma occurs in scarce human code precursor protein deficiency, but not in the precursors of the mouse.
 Animal models have failed to reproduce the genetic, cellular and characteristics of human cells in the retina.
 This discovery calls into question the accuracy of some models of retinoblastoma animals.